Jeremy Pena Player Props: Astros vs. Phillies

-Jeremy Pena -- with a slugging percentage of .486 in his past 10 games, including four extra-base hits -- will be in action for the Houston Astros versus the Philadelphia Phillies, with Aaron Nola on the mound, on April 28 at 8:10 PM ET.
+On Saturday, Jeremy Pena (.526 slugging percentage in past 10 games, including three home runs) and the Houston Astros play the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
+First pitch is at 5:10 PM ET.

-He strung together two hits (going 2-for-4) in his most recent appearance against the Rays.
+He hit a home run while going 1-for-4 in his most recent game against the Phillies.

 Jeremy Pena Game Info & Props vs. the Phillies